Malika Andrews: Personal life

 Andrews confirmed she was living with her boyfriend in New York City during the start of the COVID-19 pandemic in 2020.
 In 2021, she moved to Los Angeles where she hosts NBA Today on ESPN.
 Her younger sister is Kendra Andrews who covers the Golden State Warriors for ESPN.

-In October 2023, Andrews filed for a restraining order against Salim Moidin, a 41-year-old man from New Jersey.
+In October 2023, Andrews filed for a restraining order against Abubakar Ahmed, a 41-year-old man from New Jersey.

 On August 24, 2024, she married longtime boyfriend and ESPN colleague Dave McMenamin in Andrews' hometown of San Francisco.